UO-OACISS/apex/doc/webdocs/docs/install.md

 * `-DCMAKE_INSTALL_PREFIX=...` some path to an installation location
 * `-DCMAKE_BUILD_TYPE=...` one of Release, Debug, or RelWithDebInfo (recommended)

 Boost is **NOT** required to install APEX.
-When building on Intel Phi, Boost is required if the compiler toolset does not include the latest GNU C++11 support.
+When building on Intel Phi, Boost is required if the compiler toolset does not include the latest GNU C++11 support. (may not still be true)

 * `-DBOOST_ROOT=...` the path to a Boost installation, 1.65 or newer